pslib-cz/2022l4web-css-typographic-library-ViktorSona/README.md

 * 30px for `<h4>`
 * 28px for `<h5>`
 ## Types of text
+You can use these tags to change the font:
 - `strong` for **Important text**<
 - `i` for *Italic text*</i>
 - `em` for <em>Emphasized text</em>